kririae/fledge/README.md

-The ultimate and _not yet achieved goal_ for this render is to integrate as diverse techniques within a consistent, fast, aggressive, yet elegant structure as possible ;) In a word, stepping away from conventional PBRT practice!
+The ultimate and _not yet achieved goal_ for this render is to integrate as diverse techniques within a consistent, fast, aggressive, yet elegant structure as possible ;) In a word, stepping a step further from conventional PBRT practice!

 Anyway, this is solely a personal project aiming to have fun and simultaneously practice my coding skills.